Disneyland Paris: Our Full Review and Best Tips!

 We had the best time at Disneyland Paris.
 We spent 5 days exploring the two parks, and we could have easily spent more time.
 We really liked some of the unique twists on attractions, as well as the castle.

 We also noticed some things that were very different.
-For example, smoking is allowed in the parks, and we saw many people smoking outside of designated areas.
+For example, smoking is allowed in Disneyland Paris, and we saw many people smoking outside of designated areas.
 It wasn’t uncommon to get a big whiff of smoke while walking along.

 Fantasyland Disneyland Paris

-We also found the wait times to be shorter in comparison to our visits to Walt Disney World.
+We also found the wait times to be shorter at Disneyland Paris in comparison to our visits to Walt Disney World.
 This was a nice surprise for us!

 Macaroon at Disneyland Paris